Michael E. Dunlavey

 In 2004 four United Kingdom citizens sued Dunlavey for his role in their detention.

 In 2007 Freedom of Information Act requests revealed that Dunlavey told military investigators investigating the use of torture at Guantanamo that his orders came directly from Secretary of Defense Rumseld.

 In 2011 Dunlavey sent out an email joke, for which he felt he should apologize the next day.

-Dunlavey announced his intention to retire in May 2012, due to health problem.
+Dunlavey announced his intention to retire in May 2012, due to health problems.
 Dunlavey had been undergoing treatment for after-effects of his service during the 1991 Gulf War since 2002, and had been diagnosed with cancer in the fall of 2011.

 According to the Erie Times News Dunlavey had been an early advocate of establishing veterans courts.
 The article compared special veteran's courts to mental health courts.